 Visitors have to be comfortable with the answers to these questions before they move further down the conversion path.

 1. Am I in the Right Place?

-‘Problem is, there’s often a disconnect about what people expect they’ll get versus what they actually get on the page.
+The problem is, there’s often a disconnect with what people expect they’ll get versus what they actually get on the page.